 - Implement ongoing performance monitoring through supervision by our security staff and regular meetings with host communities to identify and discuss any concerns

 - Track the human rights record of any potential partner, including public security forces, paramilitaries, local and national law enforcement, and private security firms; and consult with other companies, government officials and wider civil society to share their experiences with private security firms

 We developed guidance for this process in 2014, covering deployment, conduct and performance monitoring for both public and private security providers.
 We have distributed the guidance to our security, compliance and community relations departments to be used as a master checklist; individual assets may need to include additional measures depending on their local conditions.
 The guidance specifically requires assets to report any concerns with public security providers to the appropriate local authorities, and to collaborate with any subsequent investigation.

 Further to this, in 2015 we reviewed our Group risk framework to reflect the risk of security-related human rights abuses.
-To ensure responsible security management is embedded in our broader efforts to respect human rights, we have also reviewed our grievance mechanism design across the Group to ensure these mechanisms are fully accessible to local communities.
+Responsible security management is embedded in our broader efforts to respect human rights and supported by grievance mechanisms across the Group that are fully accessible to local communities.

 Working with our business partners

 The standards we expect of our suppliers are detailed in our Code of Conduct, global anti-corruption policy and Group human rights policy.
 These comply with the ICMM principles and international standards including OHSAS 18001, the ILO conventions and the UNGPs